 Business IP intercom systems are becoming increasingly popular among organisations seeking to provide secure access to their premises.
 In this article, we focus on the core benefits of IP intercom systems for businesses.

-Some of our readers may not be that familiar with IP intercom systems, so before we get into the benefits of these security systems, we’ll answer a couple of basic questions first.
+Some of our readers may not be that familiar with IP intercom systems, so before we get into the benefits of these security systems, we’ll answer a couple of basic questions first before exploring the benefits of IP Intercom Systems.

 What is an IP intercom system?

-An IP intercom system is a two-way communications device used by a business to grant access to their buildings.
+An IP intercom system is a two-way communications device that businesses use to grant access to their buildings.

 IP stands for internet protocol.